FrhCode/react-color-pallate/README.md

-# React-Roll-Dice
+# React-color-pallate

-Rool a dice, Build with React
+random color pallate

 ## How to install